-Are you struggling with mental health or addiction issues?
+Are you struggling with mental health conditions or addiction issues?
 Has the COVID-19 pandemic made you hesitant to seek in-person treatment?
-Our telehealth services offer you safe, convenient access to essential mental health care support.
+Our telehealth services offer you safe, convenient access to essential mental health services support.
 Teletherapy is a virtual care option which offers online therapy services from licensed therapists for many patients who would benefit from outpatient addiction treatment from the comfort of your own home.

 Table of Contents